garfbradaz/webapi-episodes/episode-3/README.md

 We will be exploring `docker compose` to allow us to run and knit together multiple containers together so we can interact with MongoDB for example.

+## Github

+All code can be found for episode 3 [here](https://github.com/garfbradaz/webapi-episodes/tree/master/episode-3).